A person working as Attorney in South Africa typically earns around 61,000 ZAR. Salaries range from 28,100 ZAR (lowest) to 97,000 ZAR (highest).

 If you can afford the costs of higher education, the return on investment is definitely worth it.
 You should be able to recover the costs in roughly a year or so.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male Attorney employees in South Africa earn 12% more than their female counterparts on average.
+For the people who work as Attorney in South Africa, the average difference between the salary of male and female employees is 12%.

 15% of surveyed staff reported that they haven't received any bonuses or incentives in the previous year while 85% said that they received at least one form of monetary bonus.